AiJared/Breast-Cancer-Detection/README.md

 ![Screenshot 2022-12-19 162117](https://user-images.githubusercontent.com/78556152/208435367-15b6f2ca-6d82-4652-a5c4-41163c87f852.png)

-I compiled created a new model, compiled and trained it for 15 epochs and the results were remarkable.
+I created a new model, compiled and trained it for 15 epochs and the results were remarkable.
 ![Screenshot 2022-12-19 162451](https://user-images.githubusercontent.com/78556152/208435964-d0971c9b-af77-4640-bbed-a3f8edc57d4f.png)

 ## Visualizing the training results of my new model